 Helen Jardine (Tamasin Bridge) – Little girl who always looks either happy or bored no matter what danger she’s supposed to be in… guess it’s a trauma or something…

 Lead (Val Pringle) – Another “element” that arrives to assist Sapphire and Steel.
-He’s large and extremely strong, but otherwise a very happy fellow.
+He’s large, extremely strong, and a very happy fellow.

 Plus one or two more!